Making Felted Easter Eggs is super fun and easy! A great wool felting project for a beginner and for kids.

 How Do You Needle Felt an Egg?

 Another option for making a felted Easter Egg is by needle felting.
 Instead of felting the wool with water, soap and agitation, you use a special felting needle to ‘tangle’ or felt the wool.
-If you’re new to needle felting, here is a great video for beginners which shows you how to needle felt an Easter Egg.

 Related Easter Egg and Easter Craft Ideas